Masked Capsule Autoencoders: Introduction

 \section{Introduction}

 Capsule Networks are an evolution of Convolutional Neural Networks (CNNs) which remove pooling operations and replace scalar neurons with a fixed number of vector or matrix representations known as capsules at each location in the feature map.
-At each location there will be multiple capsules, each theoretically representing a different concept.
-Each of these capsules has a corresponding activation value between 0 and 1 which represents how strongly the network believes the concept which the capsule represents is present at the location in the feature map.
-Capsule Networks have shown promising signs, such as being naturally strong in invariant and equivariant tasks \cite{sabour2017dynamic,hinton2018matrix,de2020introducing,hahn2019self,ribeiro2020Capsule,ribeiro2022learning} while having low parameter counts, but have yet to scale to more complex datasets with realistic resolutions that CNNs and Vision Transformers (ViTs) are typically benchmarked on.
+At each location, there will be multiple capsules, each theoretically representing a different concept.
+Each of these capsules has a corresponding activation value between 0 and 1.
+The activation value measures the probability (from 0 to 1) that the concept represented by the capsule exists.
+Capsule Networks have shown promising signs, such as being naturally strong in invariant and equivariant tasks \citep{sabour2017dynamic,hinton2018matrix,de2020introducing,hahn2019self,ribeiro2020Capsule,ribeiro2022learning} while having low parameter counts, but have yet to scale to more complex datasets with realistic resolutions that CNNs and Vision Transformers (ViTs) are typically benchmarked on.

-Masked Image Modelling (MIM) is a Self Supervised Learning (SSL) technique with roots in language modelling \cite{DBLP:journals/corr/abs-1810-04805}.
+Masked Image Modelling (MIM) is a Self Supervised Learning (SSL) technique with roots in language modelling \citep{DBLP:journals/corr/abs-1810-04805}.
 In language modelling, words are removed from passages of text, the network is then trained to predict the correct words to fill in the gaps.
 This technique can be extended to image modelling by splitting an image into equal regions called patches, randomly removing some of these patches and then requiring the network to predict the pixel values of the removed patches.
-This has been shown to require the network to have an improved world model in both Vision Transformers (ViTs) \cite{he2021masked} and CNNs \cite{woo2023convnext}, which is strong enough to reconstruct occluded areas from the remaining visible areas.
-Combining this technique with supervised finetuning, accuracy can be significantly improved compared to not using any pretraining \cite{he2021masked, woo2023convnext}.
+This has been shown to require the network to have an improved world model in both Vision Transformers (ViTs) \citep{he2021masked} and CNNs \citep{woo2023convnext}, which is strong enough to reconstruct occluded areas from the remaining visible areas.
+Combining this technique with supervised finetuning, accuracy can be significantly improved compared to not using any pretraining \citep{he2021masked, woo2023convnext}.

-We propose that MIM pretraining should be added to the training paradigm of Capsule Networks to mitigate the weaknesses, as it will force the Capsule Network to learn better representations at each area of the image to allow for accurate reconstruction.
-These better local representations can then be utilised at the finetuning stage for better activation of the correct global class capsules which are added after pretraining.